Hajar1010/Tip_calculator/README.md

 # Tip_Calculator
-A simple terminal program that calculates how much tip to leave based on your meal cost and tip
+A simple terminal program that calculates how much tip to leave based on your meal cost and tip percentage

 ## What It Does